Configuring the Bus Monitor

 Related Information

-- The Configuration Tool
+- Using the Configuration Tool

 Use the Configuration Tool to configure a variety of different function modules in NI-VCOM, such as restbus simulation (RBS) and disassembly.